ystepanoff/groolp/README.md

 On first run, Groolp automatically creates a .groolp directory in your current working directory if it doesn’t already exist.
 This directory includes:
 - Sample `tasks.yaml` file for defining simple tasks.
 - `scripts` subdirectory for your Lua scripts (containing a sample Lua script to get you started).
+- A sample Lua script to get you started.

 ## Contributions to .groolp